 People who live or work in homes that have asbestos present are at risk of exposure if the material containing the asbestos wears down, cracks, breaks, or is otherwise disturbed.
 This sends the asbestos fibres into the air.
 However, asbestos that is sealed off and not disturbed will not contaminate the air.

 Asbestos contamination in a surrounding environment is another possible way to be exposed.
 If an asbestos mine was not closed down properly or if an asbestos processing factory dumped the waste in the surrounding area, people in the region share the risk of becoming exposed.
 If the asbestos waste settles into the ground over the years, it may be disturbed by later construction or development of the area, increasing exposure risk.

 Asbestos exposure is a concern during natural disasters, war, and other times when buildings are damaged extensively.
 This can cause asbestos fibres to be released into the air, affecting large populations.
 For instance, the World Trade Centre in New York City was made with asbestos and other hazardous contaminants.
 When the World Trade Centre fell during the 9/11 terrorist attacks, large quantities of air contaminants were released into the surrounding area.
-The exposed populace now has an increased the risk of developing lung diseases and other asbestos-related illnesses later on life, even though the Environmental Protection Agency maintains that levels of asbestos were relatively low.5
+The exposed populace now has an increased the risk of developing lung diseases and other asbestos-related illnesses later on life, even though the Environmental Protection Agency maintained at the time that levels of asbestos were relatively low.

 1. The Canadian Society of Asbestos Victims.
 (2012).
 Exposure.
 Retrieved June 2013 from http://cansav.ca/asbestos/exposure.

 2. World Health Organization.
 (2018).
 Asbestos: elimination of asbestos-related diseases.
 Retrieved August 2020 from https://www.who.int/en/news-room/fact-sheets/detail/asbestos-elimination-of-asbestos-related-diseases.